How To Fix a Drug Scandal: The True Story Behind the Netflix Documentary

 Culprit 2: Sonja Farak

-Sonja was in Amherst, around the same time Dookhan was wrecking havoc at Hinton State Laboratory.
-Between 2005 and 2013, Farak conducted tests, and provided testimony, while under the influence of narcotics.
+Sonja was in Amherst around the same time Dookhan was wreaking havoc at Hinton State Laboratory.
+Between 2005 and 2013, Farak conducted tests and provided testimony while under the influence of narcotics.
 She used the lab to manufacture crack cocaine and stole drugs.
-The docuseries takes the time to walk us through Sonja’s account of how she exploited the lab, to suit her own ends.
+The docuseries takes the time to walk us through Sonja’s account of exploiting the lab to suit her own ends.

 Ultimately, the District Attorney’s office decided to retry the cases, in the interest of justice.
 Sonja pled guilty in 2014 and was sentenced to 18 months in prison.
 The docuseries portrays that she’d been released as well.
 24,000 cases had to be dismissed due to her misconduct.